ansyblenetwork/sdg/_posts/2020-10-31-music-composition-for-the-classically-trained.md

 <h3>About me</h3>

-I took classical piano lessons for about 10 years before college.
+I took classical piano lessons for about ten years before college.
 I have played regularly "at home" for about another decade since then.
 The extent of my theory knowledge at the time of writing comes from studying for an ABRSM grade 5 theory exam over ten years ago.
 I am a mathematician by profession.